homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-musshroom.md

 ### Timeline

- In **Week 1** we focused on learning go from the ground up since that’s what we were building this entire thing with.
+In **Week 1** we focused on learning Go from the ground up since that’s what we were building this entire thing with.

-**Week 2** we played around with the bubbletea library and got used to it by creating our own notes app TUI application, with features like note saving and tabs to view multiple notes at once.
+**Week 2** we played around with the bubbletea library and got used to it by creating our own notes app TUI application.It had features like note saving and tabs to view multiple notes at once.
 This gave us a solid idea of how to work with the elm architecture and also how to implement UI components into our terminal app.

 **Week 3** our task was to actually create the chat app with its basic features.
-We created a wish server that ran on localhost, but the app could handle multiple users, each one being able to send messages and use slash commands like /help etc
+We created a wish server that ran on localhost, but the app could handle multiple users, each one being able to send messages and use slash commands like /help etc.

 **Week 4** we added chatrooms, users could then use /room command along with the names of the users they want in the room.
 This created a chatroom with a generic name with those users in it.
 We also added a tabs feature to be able to view all the rooms you’re in using a very similar logic to how we achieved tabs in our notes app from week 2.